FaceAR/OpenFaceIOS/README.md

 #OpenFaceIOS

 OpenFace is get from https://github.com/TadasBaltrusaitis/OpenFace, a state-of-the art open source tool intended for facial landmark detection, head pose estimation, facial action unit recognition, and eye-gaze estimation.
 And I create an ios project.
 Delete Dlib,TBB, Only use OpenCV .
+And add Face Swap function, It can swap face to face or swap model to face.

 More details about the project - http://www.cl.cam.ac.uk/research/rainbow/projects/openface/ Code - https://github.com/TadasBaltrusaitis/OpenFace